Pylons/pyramid/docs/narr/events.rst

    from zope.interface import alsoProvides from zope.interface import Interface

-   class IRESTRequest(Interface):
-       """ A request from a REST client that sets an Accept: application/xml header"""

    class IJSONRequest(Interface):
        """ A request from a JSON client that sets and Accept: application/json header """